Akshit-/biojs-vis-globemap/README.md

 -	**"json"** : the **.json** which contains list of all countries, by default all countries are included.
 -	**" mapWidth"** : the top position of the visualization component.
 -	**" mapHeight"** : the right position of the visualization component.
--	**".text"** : the function to display the text in each arc, additional parameter can be added like size.
+-	**"focused"** : to have a general 3D globe view without being focussed on a particuar country.
+-	**"ortho"** : the default view, if false then 2D view is displayed.
+-	**"sens"** : the degree of sensitivity for mouse events with related to map.
--	**".duration"** : the function to adjust the transition time which is represented in milliseconds.
+-	**"radius"** : to increase the size of globe.
+-	**"hoverRadius"** : the area for displaying the country/city names during the mouseover events.

 #### Features
 -	Ortho(3D) and Equirectangular(2D) views are available.